zhangjbig/neoDL/README.md

     -m:  trained DL model (for IDH wild type GBM, LSTM_model.h5)

 ######  Input file
   Input file (neoantigen intrinsic feature) is a csv file, in which each row is a sample, and columns consist of sample names(denoted as sample), living days(denoted as days), vital status(denoted as vital, 1 represents for living and 0 represents for dead), mutation numbers(denoted as Num_mutations), and neoantigen intrinsic features.
-A sample of input file can be seen neoDL/intrinsicFeatures/Pri_cohort_189features.csv.

 ######  Output file